kubernetes/website/content/en/docs/tasks/debug/_index.md

 Many people from the Kubernetes community hang out on Kubernetes Slack in the `#kubernetes-users` channel.
-Slack requires registration; you can [request an invitation](https://slack.kubernetes.io), and registration is open to everyone).
+Slack requires registration; you can [request an invitation](https://slack.kubernetes.io), and registration is open to everyone.
 Feel free to come and ask any and all questions.
 Once registered, access the [Kubernetes organisation in Slack](https://kubernetes.slack.com) via your web browser or via Slack's own dedicated app.